near/NEPs/specs/Standards/FungibleToken/Minting.md

 ## Summary
 [summary]: #summary

-An interface for a fungible token minting, which is usually a part of a token lifecycle,
+An interface for a fungible token minting, which is usually a part of a token life cycle,

 ## Motivation